Private and Class Instructors

 Coeur d' Alene Symphony: www.cdasymphony.org

-Noree Dolphay(Children’s Programs) Toddlers, preschoolers, and elementary aged children and their parents have a ball in teacher Noree’s music classes!
+Noree Dolphay(Children’s Programs at Spokane School of Music) Toddlers, preschoolers, and elementary aged children and their parents have a ball in teacher Noree’s music classes!
 Her creative and energetic approach makes learning highly motivational.
 Kids come for the fun.
 Parents like all the many musical things they learn in each session.
 As a trained Yamaha Music for Kids and Harmony Road instructor for young children, she infuses the joy of music into all.
 She holds a B.A. from Whitworth University and a Master of Music in Vocal Performance from Eastern Washington University.

 Jennifer Slaughter (Flute, Children’s Programs) Inspiring audiences and students alike, flutist Jennifer Slaughter’s engaging approach to performing and teaching has received much acclaim.
 Ms. Slaughter’s flute students have received superior ratings and outstanding soloist awards at solo and ensemble contests as well as acceptances into all-state and honor bands.
 Her individualized teaching curriculum emphasizes solid fundamentals, personal goal setting, musicality, and creativity as a basis for superior flute playing.
 She has performed for many renowned flutists including William Bennett, Marianne Gedigian, Amy Porter, Mimi Stillman, Angeleita Floyd, Jill Felber, and Claudia Anderson.
 She was a winner in the 2014 National Flute Association’s Masterclass Competition and the BSU Concerto Competition in addition to being a Presser Scholar for Outstanding Music Major at DU.
 She is a member of the Spokane Symphony and holds a Master of Music in Flute Performance from Boise State University with a Bachelor of Music from the University of Denver.